TEE-CSA/TEE-Ideation/BA_about.md

 permalink: /about/
 ---

-A Fastpages clone, for CSA - Tirth Thakkar & Haseeb Beg
+Frontend website for Team TEE in CSA Tri 2 - Tay, Ethan T., Emaad